-The Coronavirus/COVID-19 frequently asked questions (FAQ) also continue to be updated at the University level, including specific sections on Academics, Spring Quarter, and Summer Classes and Programs.
+The Coronavirus/COVID-19 frequently asked questions (FAQ) also continue to be updated at the University level, including specific sections on Academics, Summer Classes and Programs, and more.
 For school-specific questions and resources, please refer to the College and Schools Coronavirus Websites.

 To recommend additional information for these pages, please email firstname.lastname@example.org.

 What technology will I need for my classes?